StevenBlack/vocab/vocabulary.md

 ### descry
 To see or discover something, after careful observation.
-A flock of birds on the horizon on a foggy day can be descried.
-Can mean literally seeing something with your eyes or intellectually comprehending something that is difficult.
-It should not be confused with decry, which means to put down or disparage.

 ### desultory
 Casually arranged, without particular or apparent structure.
-Clothes strewn on a bed lie there in a desultory fashion.
-Couples going nowhere in particular may stroll desultorily on a warm summer night; conversations about nothing in particular may go on in a desultory way.
-The word has nothing to do with depression, which some think it might.
+Lacking a plan, purpose, or enthusiasm.
+(Of conversation or speech) going constantly from one subject to another in a halfhearted way; unfocused:

 ### detente
-A relaxation of tensions between nations.
-Popularized by Henry Kissinger, this is a great concept and a great word to use in other situations.
-Coke and Pepsi could end a price war by agreeing to a detente; what's the point of mutual destruction?
+A relaxation of tensions between competitors or nations.

 ### detritus
 Both a literal and figurative way of saying "debris."
-Empty soda cans on a beach are detritus; so are street punks who are looking for trouble.

 ### detumescence